AnonymousVDSM/VDSM/README.md

 # DisentanglingSequences
-In the interests of reproducibility, this repository contains instructions and code for a release version of the work on hierarchical state space models for video disentanglement (VDSM)
+In the interests of reproducibility, this repository contains instructions and code for a release version of the work on hierarchical state space models for video disentanglement: **VDSM: Unsupervised Video Disentanglement with State-Space Modeling and Deep Mixtures of Experts** (Anon, under review)

 ##  Generation Samples